-- 21. Wherever possible the numbers should be positioned so that at least one number from each obstacle is visible from the previous obstacle. - 22.
-Where appropriate, letters should be used to designate the elements of a multiple obstacle. - 23.
-Bridges may be used in all levels, but an alternative route must be made available for training level. - 24.
-Wooden bridges must have a bridge surface not more than 35 cm above the ground; a usable width of 3 metres and a maximum length of 5 metres are permitted.
+- Three multiples of up to four gates (A, B,C,D) may be used. - The suggested minimum distance between lettered cones in a multiple is 10 12 metres.
+If the competition consists of only large ponies or smaller, the suggested distance is 8-11 metres. - · Horizontal railings may be used as part of a multiple and must be between 40 and 60 cm in height. - Up to 5 single obstacles may be reduced in width by 5 cm and must be marked both on the course maps and on the course.
+Separate coloured cones, balls, or another indicator may be used. - A maximum of 2 alternate routes may be used and must be single obstacles. - Oxers are not considered multiples.
+Oxers must be spaced a minimum of 1.5 3 metres apart; the second set of cones must be flagged red and white.
+If needed the width of the oxer should be adjusted appropriately between competitors and levels. - Pairs of cones will be numbered sequentially, with a red number on the right-hand cone and a white number on the left-hand cone of each pair.
+Free standing numbers may be used, or numbered sleeves may be placed over the cones themselves. - Wherever possible the cone on the inside of the turn should have a semi-circle of spray paint on the ground around it.
+The spray paint should be carried across the ground to the opposite cone so that the angle of the cones is consistent between competitors. - When adjusting the width of cones between competitors and levels, the cone placed on the inside of the turn will remain stationary and the outside cone will move. - Wherever possible the numbers should be positioned so that at least one number from each obstacle is visible from the previous obstacle. - Where appropriate, letters should be used to designate the elements of a multiple obstacle. - Bridges may be used in all levels, but an alternative route must be made available for training level. - Wooden bridges must have a bridge surface not more than 35 cm above the ground; a usable width of 3 metres and a maximum length of 5 metres are permitted.
 Boarded or rail sides with a minimum height of 50 cm are required.
-There must be a pair of cones at the entrance (flag lettered A) and exit (flag lettered B) with the cones at least 2m apart. - 25.
-Water may not be used. - 26.
-An obstacle that purposefully requires a reinback is not permitted. - 27.
-Cones must be reset between competitors, levels, and divisions: training, preliminary, single, pair, etc.
+There must be a pair of cones at the entrance (flag lettered A) and exit (flag lettered B) with the cones at least 2m apart. - · Water may not be used. - An obstacle that purposefully requires a reinback is not permitted. - Cones must be reset between competitors, levels, and divisions: training, preliminary, single, pair, etc.